minneapolisdan/ndsu-ag/pages/other.md

 These currently live under the hub of Extension, and we assume they will remain so.

-* Possible Group candidate
+* Possible Group module candidate
-* The Group module allows a small group of editors to self control their part of the website
+* The Group module allows a small group of editors to self control their part (and only their part) of the website

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSc9cKxB8fcVxshhRzdKHOdUxv6g8ORuxcjqi4M_btwNEh_8Ng/viewform?usp=sf_link" target="_blank">Answer REC questions 🤔</a>